Roaa-YukiRin/Move-a-robot/README.md

-# Move-a-robot
+## Move-a-robot
-Moving a robot by the user pressing the different directional buttons and changing its speed by adding a counter and decreasing it by decreasing the counter
+Moving a robot by the user pressing the different directional buttons and changing its speed by adding a counter and decreasing it by decreasing the counter on a web page and connecting it to a database.
 ---------------------------------
 # task 1
 ![image](https://github.com/Roaa-YukiRin/Move-a-robot/assets/132842520/cf07a175-4f71-4ade-9776-6352cfc54c2d)